Doctoral Internship in Health Service Psychology 2025-2026

 BIOFEEDBACK

-The biofeedback rotation is supervised by the CAPS Board Certified Biofeedback Coordinator.
+The biofeedback rotation is supervised by the Biofeedback Coordinator.
 Interns in this rotation learn about mind-body connections and how to help clients increase control over their autonomic nervous system through biofeedback training involving heart rate variability, skin conductivity, or muscle tension.
 The rotation involves some assigned readings and study, providing one to two hours of biofeedback appointments weekly, and bi-weekly supervision.

 GROUP FACILITATION

 The group facilitation rotation is supervised by the CAPS Groups Coordinator or another designated senior clinician.
-The rotation involves co-facilitating one group with the supervisor and engaging in reading and reflection about group process and facilitation.
+The rotation involves co-facilitating one additional group with the supervisor and engaging in reading and reflection about group process and facilitation.
 The intern receives supervision on a bi-weekly to weekly basis.
 An intern may complete this rotation while also co-facilitating other groups separately from the rotation.

 OUTREACH